HSBNE/hsbne.github.com/admin/dispute.md

 #### General
 - Consuming Executive time with behaviour consistent with Unreasonable Complainant Conduct as defined by the Federal Ombudsman.
 - Obvious large breaches of the SSP, such as viewing pornography at the space.
 - Modifying any part of HSBNE's core infrastructure without explicit, written approval from it's maintainer(s), or a vote at a general meeting.
-HSBNE core infrastructure includes (but is not limited to): servers, networking equipment, network cabling, interlocks and access control, any member kiosk, and the Zigbee network.
 	- For the purpose of this item, maintainers are defined as anyone who regularly performs work on the infrastructure item or that is listed on the Wiki page as a maintainer.
+	- For the purpose of this item, HSBNE core infrastructure is the list of equipment maintained by the infrastructure cause that require supervision.

 #### Chemicals / Materials
 - Using or storing a hazardous material or dangerous good in an unsafe manner / not in accordance with current